Steps to chop & prep raw and ripe jackfruits remain the same. Have listed them in detail below.

 10. In the case of ripe jackfruit, remove off each jackfruit from its compartment using your fingers.
 They're called aril.
 Remove off white thin strips of membranes that surround each jackfruit pod.
 They're called tendrils.
 Discard them.

 11. Each jackfruit pod will have a seed within called as 'bikand' in Konkani.
 Carefully open the jackfruit pods and remove the seeds out, along with its outer membrane.
-Retain the seeds for later use as a snack, to make a stir fry, a spicy side dish.
+Retain the seeds for later use as a snack (mentioned below), to make a stir fry, a spicy side dish.

 12. Keep all the jackfruit pods in a bowl.
 When all the jackfruit pods have been removed, discard all the remaining portions of the ripe jackfruit.
 Enjoy the jackfruit.